 The most important reason for these large numbers is the acceleration of regulatory change that has exploded in the last decade.
 The regulatory change has increased 500 percent since the 2008 global financial crisis and, not surprisingly, increased regulatory costs in the process.
-Compared to pre-crisis levels, retail and corporate banks saw operating costs for compliance increased by 60 percent.
+Compared to pre-crisis levels, retail and corporate banks saw operating costs for compliance increase by 60 percent.

 After the economic crisis, companies' compliance costs have increased because officials tend to adopt a more protective approach to the benefit of the financial market and consumers.
 Compliance is a continuous process.